FormidableLabs/victory-docs/src/screens/docs/components/victory-brush-container/ecology.md

 ### theme

 The `theme` prop specifies a theme to use for determining styles and layout properties for a component.
-Any styles or props defined in `theme` may be overwridden by props specified on the component instance.
+Any styles or props defined in `theme` may be overridden by props specified on the component instance.
 By default, components use a [grayscale theme].
 [Read more about themes here].

 *example:* `theme={VictoryTheme.material}`